High School Specialty Program Application

 Is there a separate Open Enrollment process?

-No, this year the Open Enrollment process has been combined with the specialty program application so applicants only have one application to fill out.
+No, the Open Enrollment process has been combined with the specialty program application so applicants only have one application to fill out.

 When eligibility requirements are met, applications will either be accepted or moved on to a lottery system (previously called Open Enrollment).
 A lottery will be implemented when eligible applications exceed the grade capacity at the requested specialty program.